chirayu-007/study_sync/README.md

 Practice Project: Ideal for beginners to understand structure and styling of web pages.

-Project Structure
-Study-Sign/
-├── index.html
-├── style.css
-├── assets/
-│   ├── images/
-│   └── fonts/
-└── README.md

 index.html – Main webpage.

 style.css – Contains all styling rules.

-assets/ – Contains images, fonts, or other supporting files.
+Contains images, fonts, or other supporting files.

 Technologies Used